Programme and Study

 For most programmes, posting documents is not required at the application stage.
 Should an applicant be considered for admission, he/she will receive an email notification from the programme office to submit the original/certified true copy of documents.
 For details, please refer to the "Supporting Documents".

 A certified true copy is a copy of a primary document that has on it an endorsement or certificate that it is a true copy of the primary document.
 It should bear the seals of the authorised party and be signed by an appropriate official.
 The name, status or position of the person certifying the copies must be clearly stated in English.

 An authorised party includes the transcript and graduation certificate issuing authority/department of your institution (e.g. the Registry), a lawyer, a notary public, a Consulate General etc. However, a certified accountant is not an authorised party.

-In Hong Kong, a copy of document that has been duly declared as a true copy of the original document by the applicant before a Commissioner for Oaths at a District Office in Hong Kong is also acceptable.
+In Hong Kong, a copy of document that has been duly declared as a true copy of the original document by the applicant before a Commissioner for Oaths at a Home Affairs Enquiry Centres in Hong Kong is also acceptable.
 You may find a declaration sample here.
-For details of declartion, please refers to the website of the District Office.
+For details of declaration, please refers to the website of the Home Affairs Department.

 Application form once submitted is non-transferrable.

 You cannot make any changes in the application form after submission.
 If you need to make changes to your personal information, please send us an email and provide your full name, birth date, ID/passport number, registered email and application number for our verification.